padrinobook/padrinobook/chapters/creating_models.md

 ```

-Perhaps your forgot to add `-a app` to specify the app directory when running the generation.
-You can delete a model in Padrino by running:
+If you want to delete a model in Padrino by running:

 ```
 $ padrino g model job_offer -d
 ```

-Keep in mind that you will need to manually delete the now empty `models` folder or with the `$ rmdir models` unix/linux command.

 Next, we need to run our new database migration so that our database has the right scheme: